Siixes/villain-site/_posts/2020-08-11-the-art-of-analysis.markdown

 >    4. If I have an expert level understanding of the language, I may be able to not only give you a proper English translation, but also provide insights such as, even though they said "A", that is actually a Hindi saying that actually means "B".
 >

 Given this example, it becomes more obvious how our ability to infer data grows as our expertise/understanding of the data in question grows.
+It's not abnormal for people entering a career in Infosec to be told something like, "Go learn networking/operating systems".
+Even starting out as an "analyst", this is imperative advice because it enables people to better understand what they are trying to analyze.

 ## Synthesizing Multiple Data Points